-- (d) Notwithstanding a determination of unsuitability by the State Gaming Agency, the Tribal Gaming Agency may, in its discretion, decline to revoke a tribal gaming license issued to a person employed by the Tribe pursuant to subdivisions (f) or (g). - (e) Except as provided in subdivisions (f) and (g), the Tribe shall not employ, or continue to employ, any person whose application to the State Gaming Agency for a determination of suitability or for a renewal of such a determination has been denied or withdrawn, or whose determination of suitability has expired without renewal. - (f) Notwithstanding subdivisions (b) and (c), the Tribe may employ or retain in its employ a person whose application for a determination of suitability, or for a renewal of such a determination, has been denied by the State Gaming Agency, if: - (1) The person holds a valid and current license issued by the Tribal Gaming Agency that must be renewed at least biennially;
+- (d) Except as provided in subdivisions (e) and (f), the Tribe shall not employ, or continue to employ, any person, as a Gaming Employee, whose application to the State Gaming Agency for a determination of suitability or for a renewal of such a determination has been denied. - (e) Notwithstanding subdivisions (b) and (c), the Tribe may employ or retain in its employ a person, as a Gaming Employee, whose application for a determination of suitability, or for a renewal of such a determination, has been denied by the State Gaming Agency, if: - The person holds a valid and current license issued by the Tribal Gaming Agency that must be renewed at least biennially; - (2) The denial of the application by the State Gaming Agency is based solely on activities, conduct, or associations that antedate the filing of the person's initial application to the State Gaming Agency for a determination of suitability; - (3) The person is not an employee or agent of any other gaming operation; and - (4) The person has been in the continuous employ of the Tribe for at least three (3) years prior to the effective date of the Tribe's 1999 Compact. - (f) Notwithstanding subdivisions (b) and (c), the Tribe may employ or retain in its employ a person, as a Gaming Employee, whose application for a determination of suitability, or for a renewal of such a determination, has been denied by the State Gaming Agency, if the person is a Tribal member, and if:

-- (2) The denial of the application by the State Gaming Agency is based solely on activities, conduct, or associations that antedate the filing of the person's initial application to the State Gaming Agency for a determination of suitability; - (3) The person is not an employee or agent of any other gaming operation; and - (4) The person has been in the continuous employ of the Tribe for at least three (3) years prior to the effective date of the Tribe's 1999 Compact. - (g) Notwithstanding subdivisions (b) and (c), the Tribe may employ or retain in its employ a person whose application for a determination of suitability, or for a renewal of such a determination, has been denied by the State Gaming Agency, if the person is an enrolled member of the Tribe (defined for purposes of this subdivision as a person who is a member of the Tribe as determined by the Tribe's law), and if: - (1) The enrolled member of the Tribe holds a valid and current license issued by the Tribal Gaming Agency that must be renewed at least biennially; and - (2) The enrolled member of the Tribe is not an employee or agent of any other gaming operation; and - (3) Either subdivision (g)(3)(A) or (B) applies: - (A) The enrolled member was eligible for an exemption under section 6.4.4, subdivision (d) of the 1999 Compact, was granted a license by the Tribal Gaming Agency while the 1999 Compact was in effect, and the State Gaming Agency's denial of the application is based solely on activities, conduct, or associations that antedate the Tribal Gaming Agency's first grant of a license to the tribal member pursuant to the 1999 Compact; or - (B) The denial of the application by the State Gaming Agency is based solely on activities, conduct, or associations that antedate by at least five (5) years, the filing of the enrolled member of the Tribe's initial application to the State Gaming Agency for a determination of suitability.

-- (h) At any time after five (5) years following the effective date of this Compact, either the Tribal Gaming Agency or the State Gaming Agency may request to amend the position titles identified on the Compact Key Employee Position List. - (i) This section shall not apply to members of the Tribal Gaming Commission.
+- The Tribal member holds a valid and current license issued by the Tribal Gaming Agency that must be renewed at least biennially; and - (2) The Tribal member is not an employee or agent of any other gaming operation; and - (3) Either subdivision (f)(3)(A) or (B) applies: - (A) The Tribal member was eligible for an exemption under section 6.4.4, subdivision (d) of the 1999 Compact, was granted a license by the Tribal Gaming Agency while the 1999 Compact was in effect, and the State Gaming Agency's denial of the application is based solely on activities, conduct, or associations that antedate the Tribal Gaming Agency's first grant of a license to the Tribal member pursuant to the 1999 Compact; or - (B) The denial of the application by the State Gaming Agency is based solely on activities, conduct, or associations that antedate by at least five (5) years, the filing of the Tribal member's initial application to the State Gaming Agency for a determination of suitability. - (g) At any time after five (5) years following the effective date of this Compact, either the Tribal Gaming Agency or the State Gaming Agency may request to amend the position titles identified on the Compact Key Employee Position List. - (h) This section shall not apply to members of the Tribal Gaming Commission.